Precision Environmental Health Sciences (TPEHS)

 * This document (in Word format) should be submitted with the rest of the application materials.

-INTERVIEW PROCESS Selected candidates will be invited to interview with the TPEHS Program Directors and Steering Committee, and both mentors and co-mentors are expected to attend.
+INTERVIEW PROCESS Selected candidates will be invited to interview in-person with the TPEHS Program Directors and Steering Committee, and both mentors and co-mentors are expected to attend.
 Candidates will make a brief oral presentation of no more than 10 minutes with a maximum of 6 slides + title slide+ acknowledgment slide.

 Your presentation should provide an overview of your proposed research project and address the following: